let-Hazel/Java-full-course/src/main/java/module03/README.md

 ---

-## `while` Loop
+## 🔹 `while` Loop

-Used when repetition depends on a condition that is checked before execution.
+Used when repetition depends on a condition checked before execution.

 ```java
 while (condition) {